What is Competitor Analysis in SEO?

 Evaluate Keyword Difficulty

 Assess the competitiveness of the keywords your competitors are targeting.
 Analyze metrics such as keyword difficulty, search volume, and competition levels.

 This assessment will help you prioritize which keywords to target and which to avoid based on your resources and capabilities.

 Identify keyword gaps where your SEO competitors are not targeting relevant keywords.
 Take advantage of these gaps by optimizing your content and targeting these keywords to drive additional organic traffic.

 Similarly, look for untapped keyword opportunities your competitors may miss and capitalize on them to gain an edge.

 Analyze your competitors’ pay-per-click (PPC) campaigns for valuable keyword insights.
 PPC keywords often point to high-converting keywords that you should organically target.

 Determine the keywords they bid on, the ad text they use, and the landing pages associated with those ads.

 Competitor SEO content analysis

-Assessing your competitor’s content strategy is critical to identify content gaps and improving your own approach:
+Assessing your competitor’s content strategy is critical to identifying content gaps and improving your approach: